 Nighttime Lights at Hogwarts Castle

 I was blown away last December with the Magic of Christmas at Hogwarts Castle – a light show that transforms Hogwarts for the holidays in a very creative way.
 Universal used the same technology to create a year-round nighttime show that focuses on the four houses of Hogwarts.
-Although not exactly part of the collection of Universal Studios rides, it runs every 15 minutes or so when the park is dark.
+Although not exactly part of the collection of Universal rides, it runs every 15 minutes or so when the park is dark.
 A great way to finish out the day!

 Universal’s third theme park, Volcano Bay, opened in May 2017.
 I’ve now been four times, both with and without my kids, and I love it!
 We typically head over in the morning right when the park opens, ride/slide for a few hours, have lunch, go on a couple more slides, and then head back to the hotel to rest in the afternoon.
-Then we’ll spend some time at Universal Studios or Islands of Adventure after dinner when there aren’t many people around.
+Then we’ll spend some time at Islands of Adventure after dinner when there aren’t many people around.

 Stranger Things at Halloween Horror Nights